How we calculate AI visibility

 Brands are discovered automatically from AI responses — not manually added or sponsored.
 Any brand meeting the display threshold (≥5% mention rate on at least 2 platforms) appears in the index.

-If your brand doesn't appear, it means AI platforms aren't mentioning you in response to consumer queries in your category.
+If your brand doesn't appear, it means AI platforms aren't mentioning you in response to consumer prompts in your category.
 A GEO audit can help you understand why and how to improve your AI visibility.

 Request a GEO audit →07Limitations & what the score doesn't capture